IEEE Bionic Arm

 Next Improvements

-- Add more robust signal-processing detail
+- Add more robust input-processing and motion-smoothing detail

 - Improve validation pipelines